 - Northern Ireland

-This Level 3 qualification is designed for learners who want to further develop their photography knowledge and skills and develops learners’ knowledge, skills and understanding in areas such as camera techniques, image processing and manipulation, history of photography and styles of photography such as portrait, location and documentary.
+This Level 3 qualification is designed for students who want to further develop their photography knowledge and skills and develops students’ knowledge, skills and understanding in areas such as camera techniques, image processing and manipulation, history of photography and styles of photography such as portrait, location and documentary.

-It is the substantial qualification component of the study programme and aims to help learners develop the skills and understanding required to work in the sector or to undertake further learning.
+It is the substantial qualification component of the study programme and aims to help students develop the skills and understanding required to work in the sector or to undertake further learning.

 They will also research job opportunities or freelance options and assess their strengths in areas such as positive attitude, punctuality and self-motivation.